nicobuhur/ring-resonator-wave-shift/README.md

 3. Paste the URL of your GitHub repository (e.g., `https://github.com/nicobuhur/ring-resonator-wave-shift`).
 4. Select the notebook file (e.g., `waveform_resonator_colab.ipynb or waveform_resonator_local.ipynb`) you want to run.
 5. Follow the instructions in the notebook to execute the code cells.

+## Compatibility
+Functions are designed for data acquired from Micro Ring Resonator experiments, and software "PicoScope 7 T&M" is used to read electric signals.
+Software crates waveforms which are written into csv files.
+In data, voltage over time is exhibited, and time parameters is turned into wavelength with programming.
+Example data is provided in repository.